llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ~~~~~~~~~~~~~~~~~

 When there are dependent libraries providing modules, they should be imported
 in your module as well.
-Many existing libraries will fall into this catagory
+Many existing libraries will fall into this category
 once the ``std`` module is more widely available.

 All dependent libraries providing modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Life gets easier if all the dependent libraries provide modules.
+Of course, most of the complexity disappears if all the dependent libraries
+provide modules.

 Headers need to be converted to include third-party headers conditionally.
 Then,
 for the export-using style: